KemanXiang/Python_Projects/00Portfolio_Projects/01SpaceX_Falcon9_1st_Stage_Success_Landing_Prediction/README.md

 `07SpaceX_Dashboard_DashApp.ipynb`

-The dashboard allows users to select launch sites, filter payload ranges, compare success/failure composition, and explore payload mass versus landing outcome by booster category.
+The dashboard allows users to **select launch sites, filter payload ranges, compare success/failure composition, and explore payload mass versus landing outcome by booster category**.

-The portfolio refactor also corrects the original all-sites pie chart so that it actually counts successful landing records.

-Audited findings from the 56-row dashboard dataset:
+Findings from the 56-row dashboard dataset:

 - KSC LC-39A has the most successful landings: **10**
 - KSC LC-39A has the highest observed site rate: **76.9%**